In support of Road Safety Week 2016, we take a look at the responsibilities of employers to staff who travel on or work near the road.

 - Encourage regular eye tests and even consider offering free eye tests as part of your health and safety policy.

 In most parts of the world using a mobile phone while driving is now illegal.
 Mobile phones distract drivers, slowing down reaction times.
-More than two in five crashes are thought to be caused by driver distraction and using a mobile phone to talk at the wheel, increases the chance of causing an injury or fatality.
+More than two in five crashes are thought to be caused by driver distraction and using a mobile phone to talk at the wheel, increases the chance of causing an injury or fatality is four times as high.

 - Do not call employees at times when you know they will be driving